joedicastro/vps-comparison/README.md

 Notes:

--   The Vults's ISO image library include several ISOs like Alpine, Arch, Finnix, FreePBX, pfSense, Rancher Os,

-SystemRescueCD, and Trinity Rescue Kit.
+-   The Vultr's ISO image library include several ISOs like Alpine, Arch, Finnix, FreePBX, pfSense, Rancher Os, SystemRescueCD, and Trinity Rescue Kit.

--   The Vultl's "Custom ISO image" feature allows you to install virtually any SO supported by KVM and the server architecture.
+-   The Vultr's "Custom ISO image" feature allows you to install virtually any SO supported by KVM and the server architecture.
 -   To test the "Distro install in instance" I use a installation script to install Arch Linux from an official Debian instance.
-The purpose is to test if you are restricted in any

-way to use a different SO than the ones officially supported.
+The purpose is to test if you are restricted in any way to use a different SO than the ones officially supported.

 Security
 --------